. the problem of beauty *

 I would answer this question with a yes, probably, but if you asked many artists working today on the photo-conceptual frontier, their answer regarding the beauty imperative in art would be no, not so much.

-What has emerged over time is a quiet disconnect between visual passion and conceptualism, which my photography seeks to bridge by exploring the interplay between beauty and ideas in those "thought-things" - Hannah Arendt's term - that we call works of art.
+What has emerged over time in some quarters is a quiet disconnect between visual passion and conceptualism, which my photography seeks to bridge by exploring the interplay between beauty and ideas in those "thought-things" - Hannah Arendt's term - we call works of art.

 what can beauty get done when pretty steps back?
-Beyond peripheral decoration, what is the role of beauty today in art that concerns itself with more than prettiness?
+I find myself coming back now and again to a question at the bedrock of our craft: beyond peripheral decoration, what is the role of beauty today in art that concerns itself with more than prettiness?

-At this stage in the short history of photographs as a medium, some of the field's most admired artists have subordinated aesthetic impact to more coolly intellectualized agendas; and many more seem blurry about how they want aesthetics to figure into their work.
-(Among the former, one thinks, for example, of Thomas Ruff and his deadpan portrait series; or of the quasi-clinical stance from which Thomas Struth deploys photography as “a tool of scientific origin for psychological exploration.”)
+At this stage in the short history of photographs as a medium, some of the field's most admired artists appear to have subordinated aesthetic impact to more coolly intellectualized agendas; and still others seem blurry about how they want aesthetics to figure into their work, and to what end.
+(To pick a few examples, one thinks of Thomas Ruff and his deadpan portrait series; of Ken Lum's shopkeeper and necrology projects; of Catherine Wagner's Art and Science investigation; and of the quasi-clinical stance from which Thomas Struth deploys his camera, he says, as “a tool of scientific origin for psychological exploration.”)

 Once the idea or process behind pictures of this sort is laid out, the photograph has delivered its main payload and the viewer is ready to move on.
-Any emotional combustion that an image's design and finish might additionally induce may feel almost beside the point, if not a distraction, since the intended viewing experience is more cerebral than sensory.
+Any emotional combustion that an image's design and finish might additionally induce may, in some cases, feel almost beside the point, if not a distraction, since the intended viewing experience is more cerebral than sensory, more a matter of exposition than seduction.

-Consider the usual, go-to beauty ghettoes organized around instantly familiar tropes that a legion of skilled, traditionalist photographers has long since flogged to the brink of cliché: all those breathtaking landscape panoramas, refined floral shots, soaring skylines, amazing sports and nature closeups, fragrant travel exotica, radiant celebrities, gritty street dramas, lyrical human tragedies, quirky characters, winsome children, high-gloss fashion pouts, and an endless barebacked-Godiva cavalcade of arty B&W nudes.
+Consider the usual go-to subjects for photo art, which I've come to think of as our beauty ghettoes.
+These are inherently appealing and instantly familiar aesthetic contexts so pat that many of them constitute basic entry categories in the field's international competitions: breathtaking panoramas, refined floral shots, soaring skylines, amazing sports and nature closeups, fragrant travel exotica, radiant celebrity portraits, gritty street dramas, lyrical human tragedies, quirky characters, winsome children, high-gloss fashion pouts, and an endless barebacked-Godiva cavalcade of arty B&W nudes.

 Although they saddle up quite a menagerie of disparate themes and topics, taken altogether these images amount to an exploration of art for the eye in less expected places and more varied forms.